 Academic program notification and responsibilities

-Schools and academic programs are notified of any students in their program that are eligible and interested in being considered for the President’s Medal.
-The program is responsible for soliciting letters of recommendation from faculty who have worked with the candidates.
+Schools and academic programs are notified of students in their program that are eligible and interested in being considered for the President’s Medal.
+The program is responsible for soliciting letters of recommendation from faculty who have worked with the student candidates.

 Faculty are asked to include the following in the recommendation: honors and awards, research and publications, future plans, and other pertinent information.
 The program or school collects letters of recommendation from the faculty and forwards the letters to the Chancellor's Office.

 The Chancellor’s Office selects the review committee and provides a rubric to assist the committee when reviewing candidates.
 The committee is provided the student packets and faculty recommendations.
 The committee reviews the material and submits three candidates to the Chancellor.
 Of the three submissions, one student is selected and notified by the Chancellor.